2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in New Mexico

 After completing their Bachelor's Degree, grade specific ed graduates from NMSU Main Campus carry an average student debt load of $26,539.

-A rank of #4 on this year’s list means Eastern New Mexico University - Main Campus is a great place for teacher education grade specific students working on their bachelor’s degree.
-ENMU - Main Campus is a small public school located in the town of Portales.
+The in-demand bachelor’s degree programs at Eastern New Mexico University - Main Campus helped the school earn the #4 place on this year’s ranking of the most popular teacher education grade specific schools in New Mexico.
+ENMU - Main Campus is a small public school located in the remote town of Portales.

 Of the 26 students majoring in grade specific ed at ENMU - Main Campus, 8% are male and 92% are female.